sourcebot-dev/sourcebot-helm-chart/README.md

 ### Quick Start

-See the [minimal installation example](./examples/minimal-installation/) for a complete quick start guide.
+See the [minimal installation example](./examples/minimal-installation/) for a example deployment.

 ### Step-by-Step Installation